 Homemade Southern Sweet Tea is the house wine of the south.
 This recipe comes out perfect every single time thanks to a simple tip.

-Every gal in the south has her own way of making sweet tea.
-We're pretty proud about it too actually.
+Every gal in the south has their own way of making sweet tea.
+We’re pretty proud about it too.
 Around my house we like our tea strong and sweet.
-So if you ever have trouble getting your tea just right each and every time, give this recipe a try.
+So if you ever have trouble getting your tea just right each and every time, give this recipe a try!